 3. Divorce Your Self-Worth From Your Imperfectness

-Part of the reason why people take things personally is that they treat failure, rejection, and criticism as their imperfections exposed.
+Part of the reason why people take things personally is that they treat failure, rejection, and criticism as their imperfections are exposed.

 Perfection is an unrealistic expectation.
 No matter how much you improve yourself, you’ll always be light-years away from perfection and that’s fine.
 You are flawed and it’s ok.
 Everyone is.